daremat/es6-epf/README.md

  - [ ] I know lodash basis
  - [ ] I know how to handle Javascript asynchronous behavior using Promise and async/await
  - [ ] I know the concept of Javascript scope/closure
+ - [ ] I know the basis of debugging in a browser

 ## Step 4 - Unit testing and browser support
 topics: Unit test, jasmine, phantomJS